Breaking the Dry Eye Cycle: Why Your Eyes Stay Dry and What You Can Do

 Bright orange and yellow vegetables like carrots, sweet potato, and pumpkin are high in vitamin A and carotenoids, which support the surface of the eye and help the cornea stay clear and well-hydrated.

-6. Restoring Balance with Targeted Supplements
+6. Targeted Supplements to Restore Balance

 Sometimes, even with the best diet and habits, your eyes need extra help to recover.
-Nutritional supplements can deliver specific nutrients at levels that are difficult to achieve through food alone, supporting the same pathways involved in the Dry Eye Cycle.
+Nutritional supplementation can deliver specific nutrients at levels that are difficult to achieve through food alone, supporting the same pathways involved in the Dry Eye Cycle.

 Pam's Story

-You can read Pam's full story here.
+You can read her full story here.

 The Dry Eye Cycle Takeaway